Introduction Food Legislation and Fraud

 Food Legislation

 People must have access to safe and nutritious food.
 A number of food-related occurrences in the late 1990s highlighted the need for comprehensive and for food and feed law at the Union level.
-In response, the European Commission created a comprehensive for food safety “from farm to fork,” which was principally outlined in its White Paper on Food Safety.
-The entire food chain is covered, including the production of feed, primary production, food processing, , delivery, and sales.
+In response, the European Commission created a comprehensive strategy for food safety “from farm to fork,” which was principally outlined in its White Paper on Food Safety.
+The entire is covered, including the production of feed, primary production, food processing, , delivery, and sales.

 Food Fraud

-In order to achieve an unfair advantage for themselves, usually financially, a food business operator may intentionally mislead customers about the and/or composition of the food they are .
+In order to achieve an unfair advantage for themselves, usually financially, a food business operator may intentionally mislead customers about the and/or composition of the food they are purchasing.
 This is known as .

 Types of food fraud: adulteration, tampering and mislabelling, counterfeit, grey market, substitution.